VaishnavJois/cloudflare-docs/products/gateway/src/content/locations/setup-instructions/router.md

 * Click Properties.
 * Select Internet Protocol Version 4.
 * Click Properties.
-* Remove any IP addresses that may be already listed and in their place add the following IP addresses:
+* Remove any IP addresses that may be already listed in DNS server list and in their place add the following IP addresses:
     * **172.64.36.1**
     * **172.64.36.2**
 * Click OK.